 Citizenship

-The GCSE Citizenship curriculum aims to equip students with the knowledge, skills, and understanding to engage meaningfully in modern democratic society.
-By studying Citizenship, students develop an awareness of their rights and responsibilities as active citizens, understand how democracy functions, and gain insight into the role of individuals in shaping society.
-This course encourages students to be informed, reflective, and active participants in their communities, fostering a sense of civic responsibility that extends beyond the classroom.
+The GCSE Citizenship curriculum is designed to equip students with the knowledge, skills, and understanding required to engage confidently and meaningfully in modern democratic society.
+Through the study of Citizenship, students develop an awareness of their rights and responsibilities as active citizens, gain a secure understanding of how democracy operates, and explore how individuals and groups can influence society.
+The course encourages students to become informed, reflective, and active participants within their communities, fostering a strong sense of civic responsibility beyond the classroom.

 At the end of Year 10 pupils’ will be sitting 2 AQA Citizenship exam papers.
 Paper 1 is on their Active Citizenship project and Politics and Participation.
 Paper 2 is on Life in Modern Britain and Rights and Responsibilities.